 What Is a Copay in US Health Insurance?
-(2026 Guide)
+(2026 guide)

 Copay in US health insurance is a fixed amount you pay for specific healthcare services, such as doctor visits or prescription drugs.
 The insurance company covers the remaining cost of the service.